-$$\vec{S} = L^- \vec{E}.$$ (2)
+$$\overline{S} = L^{-}\overline{E}.$$ (2)

 This system is highly underdetermined.
 If the brain is divided up into regions similar in size to fMRI resolution, there are tens of thousands of voxels, but there are only of order one hundred EEG signals to constrain the solution.
 With no additional constraints, it is possible to add to any solution a set of sources in the null space of the Green's function and obtain another valid solution.
-Although it is possible to decrease the extra degrees of freedom by appealing to physiology[8] or careful treatment of the electric field (as in ELECTRA[9] and LAURA[10]), ultimately the EEG data cannot produce a unique solution by itself.
+Although it is possible to decrease the extra degrees of freedom by appealing to physiology (Phillips et al., 2002) or careful treatment of the electric field, as in ELECTRA (de Peralta-Menendez et al., 2000) and LAURA (de

-FIG. 1: Lead Field from Structural MRI.
+Fig. 1.
+Lead field from structural MRI.
 A structural MRI (top) captures a high resolution 3D image of the brain.
-This image can be used to identify regions of grey matter within the cortex, which are likely locations for EEG sources (bottom).
+This image can be used to identify regions of grey matter within the cortex, which are likely locations for EEG sources (bottom, lateral projection).